JGJP/ydkjs-notes/up & going/ch1-IntoProgramming.md

 }
 ```

-usually attached to a control statement:
+is usually attached to a control statement:
 ```js
 if (amount > 10) {			// <-- block attached to `if`
 	amount = amount * 2;